Ferndale Park Loop

 Gradient

-2.2km of this walk has short steep hills and another 1.3km is flat with no steps.
-The remaining (840m) has gentle hills with occasional steps.
+Around 1.9km of this walk has short steep hills, whilst the remaining 770m has gentle hills with occasional steps.

 Quality of track

-2.7km of this walk follows a formed track, with some branches and other obstacles and another 1.3km follows a smooth and hardened path.
-The remaining (250m) follows a clear and well formed track or trail.
+Around 1.7km of this walk follows a formed track, with some branches and other obstacles, whilst the remaining 950m follows a clear and well formed track or trail.

 Signs

-Around 3.8km of this walk is clearly signposted, whilst the remaining 420m has directional signs at most intersection.
+Around 2.1km of this walk has directional signs at most intersection, whilst the remaining 580m is clearly signposted.

 Experience Required